Sharpe ratio - will help you choose the best PAMM account

 To compare the two strategies used by traders, we first go to the personal information of trader Mikhail B, where we take the value of the standard deviation of profitability that is missing for our Sharpe formula.

-Next, we perform the same action and take for the Sharpe formula the value of the standard deviation from the profitability of only the account manager Uspexx.
+Next, we perform the same action and take the value of the standard deviation from the yield only to the USPEXX account only for the Sharpe formula.

-And so, let's calculate the Sharpe ratio for the Mikhail B PAMM account.
-Let us recall that the formula looks like this: S=(R-Rf)/si.
-As Rf we take an ordinary dollar deposit to the bank, which is equal to 22 percent.
-Sharpe ratio for Mikhail B = (36.6%-22%)/20.92%= 0.69
+And so, let's calculate the coefficient of Sharpe for the Pamm account Mikhail B. Recall that the formula looks like this: S = (R-RF)/Si.
+As RF, we take an ordinary deposit in a dollar to the bank, which is 22 percent.
+Sharpe coefficient for mikhail b = (36.6%-22%)/20.92%= 0.69

-However, you should also know that if the Sharpe ratio is less than 1, this indicates the ineffectiveness of investing in such PAMM accounts, since it is much safer to make a bank deposit than to take risks for such returns.
+However, you must also know that if the scarp coefficient indicator is less than 1 this indicates the ineffectiveness of investing in such PAMM accounts, since it is more safer to make a banking contribution than to take risks for the sake of such profitability.

-Therefore, in conclusion, both of these PAMM accounts turned out to be unsuitable for investment, although at first glance their profitability was attractive.
+Therefore, in conclusion, both of these PMMs were unsuitable for investment, although at first glance their yield was attractive.

-Sharpe ratio when assessing a trader's trading strategy
+Sharpe coefficient when evaluating the trademark trading strategy

 When evaluating two trading strategies with almost the same annual return, the Sharpe ratio formula is simplified by an order of magnitude.
 To begin with, the guaranteed return on investment disappears from the formula, and the volatility of the currency pair also acts as the standard deviation.